Plants we regret losing

 Kennedia nigricans - Black Coral Pea

 We planted Kennedia nigricans, or Black Coral Pea, under protection in October 2009.
 This vigorous climber from WA has large green trifoliate leaves and unusual black and yellow pea flowers.
 Our shrub began to climb and bloom in October 2010, but got badly frosted over winter 2011.
 This plant is not hardy in our garden so was removed in December 2012.
+We have planted two more in 2022 under much protection, but they are not flourishing.

 Kunzea ambigua - Tick Bush